ibm-watson-data-lab/watson-recipe-bot-python-cloudant/README.md

 6. Save the .env file

 Next, we need to get the Slack ID of the bot.
-The application includes a Python script for doing just that.

 1. From the command-line run the following command: